Documentation

 The ports stay the same for your development machine no matter how you run the modules.
 If you run them as standalone apps or as containers, the ports are respected.

 In your Kubernetes environment, you can always configure the JSON above to expose the correct ports that you want from container.
-For example this is an excerpt from Kubernetes deployment manifest:
+For example, this is an excerpt from the Kubernetes deployment manifest:

 env: